ytadros/ytadros/README.md

 From June 2022 to March 2025, I was a Python Developer on a federal contract with NOAA through Cloud Alliance Inc.

-I built and maintained AWS-based ETL pipelines that processed data from a wide variety of providers.
+I built and maintained AWS-based data pipelines that processed data from a wide variety of providers.
 These included:

 - **Scanner pipelines**, which handled format validation, hash and integrity checks, and virus scanning before data moved to our “clean” S3 bucket.
 These pipelines were designed to be provider-agnostic, scalable via deployment in an EKS cluster, and monitored using CloudWatch alarms on associated SQS queues.